 Lifetime Tax Planning

-Our inheritance tax planning solicitors can help you to reduce the amount of inheritance tax your loved ones will have to pay by guiding you through lifetime tax planning options.
+Our Inheritance Tax planning Solicitors are experts at helping you reduce the amount of Inheritance Tax your loved ones will have to pay by guiding you through the different lifetime tax planning options.

 Making lifetime gifts of your surplus income

-The 'normal expenditure out of income' exemption from Inheritance Tax allows lifetime gifts of an unlimited amount provided they meet the qualifying criteria.
+The ‘normal expenditure out of income’ exemption from Inheritance Tax allows lifetime gifts of an unlimited amount provided they meet the set of qualifying criteria.

-A claim for this exemption is made following the death of the donor and if the claim is successful the gifts made will not form part of your estate for Inheritance Tax purposes.
+A claim for this type of exemption is made following the death of the donor, and if the claim is successful, the gifts made will not form part of the estate for Inheritance Tax purposes.

-For gifts to qualify, you must be able to show that the payments are made out of your ‘surplus income’ after all your usual costs of living.
+For gifts to qualify for an exemption, you must be able to show that the payments are made out of your ‘surplus income’ after all your usual costs of living.
 Income can include employment income and investment income.
 It also includes non-taxable income such as from ISAs.

-You may gift the surplus income direct to individuals or to a lifetime trust for a group of beneficiaries.
+You may gift the surplus income directly to individuals, or to a lifetime trust for a group of different beneficiaries.

 Use of lifetime trusts